CudiaGT/maximal-cardinality-matching-solver/README.md

 [3] Leonid Barenboim, Michael Elkin, Seth Pettie, and Johannes Schneider.
 2016.
 The Locality of Distributed Symmetry Breaking.
 J. ACM 63, 3, Article 20 (September 2016), 45 pages. https://doi.org/10.1145/2903137

 ## Result Replication
 To replicate the results, each algorithm can be run in the following steps.

-Large Input (other csv files)
-* Run "final_project.israeli-itai_matching" to produce initial matched set
-* Run "final_project.augmenting_path_improver" with desired number of iterations to matched sets with improved size

 The matching verifier accepts 2 file paths as arguments, the first being the path to the file containing the initial graph and the second being the path to the file containing the matching.
 It can be ran locally with the following command (keep in mind that your file paths may be different):

+* Run "final_project.israeli-itai_matching" to produce initial matched set
 ```
 // Linux
 spark-submit --master local[*] --class final_project.matching_verifier target/scala-2.12/project_3_2.12-1.0.jar /data/log_normal_100.csv data/log_normal_100_matching.csv